federico-lancellotti/multi-fidelity-deep-kernel-learning/README.md

 Two pickle files for each level of fidelity are eventually produced, one for training and the other for testing purposes, inside the `Data` folder.

 ## Train the model
-The model can be initialized and trained by running the `main.py` file.
+The model can be initialized and trained by running the `main-gym.py` or `main-pde.py` file.
 Here you can also set `use_gpu = True` if you want to use your CUDA compatible GPU.

-If you prefer to customize your training script, you can follow the follwing instructions.
+If you prefer to customize your training script, you can follow the following instructions.
 To initialize the model, you firstly need to instantiate a BuildModel object.
 You can
 - add a level to the model with the method `add_level(level, latent_dim)`, by specifying the desired level of fidelity and the desired dimension of its latent space;